Hida-Takayama – 飛弾高山

-In front of the Takayama-Jinya every morning is held a morning market.
+In front of the Takayama-Jinya every morning you can find a market.

-For Takayama sightseeing, I also recommend to stay overnight, also considering the time required to reach it.
-Actually besides the places I mentioned here, there are no so many other outstanding sightseeing spots, but just feeling the atmosphere of the place is really nice.
+For Takayama sightseeing, we also recommend to stay overnight, also considering the time required to reach it.
+Actually besides the places we mentioned here, there are not so many other outstanding sightseeing spots, but just feeling the atmosphere of the place is really nice.
 Moreover, from Takayama it is also relatively easy to go to Shirakawa-gō, in the northern part of Gifu prefecture.

 Lastly, during the summer you can have great opportunities of enjoying the mountains surrounding the town.